Neuro-Logical/speech/SLT_2023/README.md

 object naming) from participants with varying NDs organized into categories and CN participants.
 Among the different NDs contained in the data set, in this work we focused on three main types of NDs, namely, Parkinson's Disease (PD), Parkinson’s disease mimics (PDM), and Alzheimer's Disease.
-To validate the results obtained for the  AD group, the same analysis was repeated using **ADReSSo (ADR) 2021** challenge data set, obtained from the DementiaBank, including recordings from a CTP description task.
+To validate the results obtained for the  AD group, the same analysis was repeated using **ADReSSo (ADR) 2021** challenge data set (Luz et al., 2020), obtained from the DementiaBank, including recordings from a CTP description task.
 Only the training subset containing recordings and transcriptions from 87 AD participants and 79 CN participants was adopted.

-Detailed description of the ADR data set can be found at:
+Detailed description of the ADR data set can be found at: Saturnino Luz, Fasih Haider, Sofia de la Fuente, Davida Fromm, and Brian MacWhinney, “Alzheimer’s dementia recognition through spontaneous speech: The adress challenge,” arXiv preprint arXiv:2004.06833, 2020.

 Favaro, A., Motley, C., Cao, T., Iglesias, M., Butala, A., Oh, E. S., Stevens, R. D., Villalba, J., Dehak, N., Moro- Velazquez, L. A Multi-Modal Array of Interpretable Features to Evaluate Language and Speech Patterns in Different